-Pickling is Not Just for Pickles!
+Pickling is Not Just for Cucumbers!

-If you like to experiment and try new things then you may want to venture into pickling foods you haven’t picked before.
+If you like to experiment and try new things then you may want to venture into pickling foods you haven’t pickled before.
 Some examples are peppers, carrots, beans, cauliflower, garlic, pearl onions, asparagus and of course beets and cucumbers.

 New Pickling Recipes to Try